Both nearshore developer teams and freelance developers offer one main benefit for companies which is saving money.

 Example 2 – A client requires the development of a product in a specified time or budget:

 Depending on the required scope and the time restraints, a decent freelancer or a nearshore team can help.
 If the scope of the project is not so demanding, then a decent freelancer might be a good option.
 If the scope is broad, then multiple freelancers or a nearshore team is the better option.
-What is a demanding project?
 If the project requires several different talented resources (such as a PM, BA, QA, Front End and Back End developers) in order to get it completed then it is unlikely that a freelancer will be able to put on all these hats and give each role the attention deserved.

+Preferred Option: Small project scope which can be handled by one freelancer then this is the preferred option.
+Anything larger, a nearshore team that specializes in projects is preferred.
 Yes, hiring multiple freelancers might be a cheaper option but the client will have to oversee that they are working together effectively and efficiently.
 This can be very time consuming especially if the freelancers don’t work well together.

-Preferred Option: Small project scope which can be handled by one freelancer then this is the preferred option.
-Anything larger, a nearshore team that specialises in projects is preferred.

 If the working relationship between the client and freelancers is good and, more importantly, the relationship between the current freelancers is solid then hiring additional freelancers (especially ones that the current freelancers can recommend).
 This is a good option if the client is ok with overseeing them all.
-What is probably a better way to utilise your time rather than having to deal with the additional headcount is to transition the work to a nearshore team where they will manage the multiple resources.
+What is probably a better way to utilize your time rather than having to deal with the additional headcount is to transition the work to a nearshore team where they will manage the multiple resources.
 This may cost a little more, but the amount of time freed up for you to do what you, ultimately, love to do is worth it.

 Freelancers are great to fill a short-term gap, helping with small projects or when money is tight.
 I can write several other examples here to illustrate this.
 Generally, as the project requirements get larger this will mean several specialized people are required.
 The case of hiring a nearshore team over a freelancer gets stronger.

-Feel free to drop me a message at to discuss your requirements and get your ideas moving forward.
+Feel free to drop me a message at to discuss your requirements and get your nearshoring ideas moving forward.